-(a) Contracting Officer Warrant Board (COWB).

-(1) The COWB ensures that all of the applicable criteria have been met prior to granting any GSA contracting officer warrant.

-(2) Composition of the COWB.
-The HCA appoints the Board members and the Chair.

-(i) COWB Chair.
-The COWB Chair evaluates the contracting officer candidate's credentials prior to submission to the COWB.

-(ii) Senior leadership representing each type of warrant issued by the contracting activity.

-(iii) Other specialized representation, such as legal counsel assistance (as requested).

-(iv) Any other designee with knowledge and experience in the warrant procedures.

-(b) Nominations for appointment are submitted by the candidate's supervisor of record, in package form which must include the following:
+- (a) Contracting Officer Warrant Board (COWB). - (1) The COWB ensures that all of the applicable criteria have been met prior to granting any GSA contracting officer warrant. - (2) Composition of the COWB.
+The HCA appoints the Board members and the Chair. - (i) COWB Chair.
+The COWB Chair evaluates the contracting officer candidate's credentials prior to submission to the COWB. - (ii) Senior leadership representing each type of warrant issued by the contracting activity. - (iii) Other specialized representation, such as legal counsel assistance (as requested). - (iv) Any other designee with knowledge and experience in the warrant procedures. - (b) Nominations for a regional appointment are submitted by the candidate's supervisor of record.
+Nominations for a national appointment are submitted by the candidate's respective regional HCA.
+Nominations are submitted in package form, which must include the following:

-(1) Completed and signed GSA Form 3410, Request for Appointment.
+- (1) Completed and signed GSA Form 3410, Request for Appointment.
 The GSA Form 3410 must discuss the contracting activity's specific need for the warrant.
-Justify the need in block 1 of the GSA Form 3410.

-(2) Completed and signed GSA Form 3409, Personal Qualifications Statement for Appointment as a Contracting

-Officer, or a resume detailing the candidate's experience, education, and training relevant to the position.

-(3) Verification of candidate's training.

-(4) Copies of candidate's training certificates, unofficial college transcripts and previous warrants (if previously warranted).

-(5) A current warrant certificate from another HCA in GSA may be submitted instead of the items listed in paragraphs (b)(2) through (b)(4) of this section.

-(c) Evaluation of candidates for contracting officer warrants.
+Justify the need in block 1 of the GSA Form 3410. - (2) Completed and signed GSA Form 3409, Personal Qualifications Statement for Appointment as a Contracting Officer, or a resume detailing the candidate's experience, education, and training relevant to the position. - (3) Verification of candidate's training. - (4) Copies of candidate's training certificates, unofficial college transcripts and previous warrants (if previously warranted). - (5) A current warrant certificate from another HCA in GSA may be submitted instead of the items listed in paragraphs (b)(2) through (b)(4) of this section. - (c) Evaluation of candidates for contracting officer warrants.
 The COWB is responsible for evaluating a candidate's experience, training and education requirements prior to issuance of a Basic, Simplified Acquisition, Intermediate and Senior level warrant.
-Note: designated approving officials shall follow the instructions under GSA Order 4200.1A CFO in granting micro-purchase authority.

-(1) Experience requirements.
+Note: designated approving officials shall follow the instructions under GSA Order 4200.1A CFO in granting micro-purchase authority. - (1) Experience requirements.
 The COWB must consider the candidate's relevant experience in determining the candidate's capability to assume contracting officer responsibilities at the desired level.